MorganBergen/embedded-systems/src/milestone02/README.md

 -  the angle value will be an integer between -45 and 45
 -  the speed value will be 1, 2, 3 for driving forward at different speeds
 -  the speed value will be -1, -2, -3 for drive backward at different speeds
--  the duraction will be the time, in _seconds_, for which that command should run
+-  the duration will be the time, in _seconds_, for which that command should run

 ### command literal `30, 2, 3`